rob-myers/rob-myers.github.io/docs/plan.md

 - eliminate `Geom` and `geom.service`
   > use `earcut`, `GeoJsonPolygon` and `polycutting` directly

+- Different processes currently see the same `var.PWD`.
+  > PWD and OLDPWD should be handled like +ve positionals?
 - Can reset stage
 - Pause/resume uses `scene.toJson()` (+ box2d persist?)
 - persist individual sessions, analogous to stage.store
+- Only auto-persist stages that have been touched
+- Can turn off persist for whole page (this is not persisted)

 - Add `xbcopy` i.e. copy to clipboard
 - Error messages prefixed by function chain